torchnyu/blog/_drafts/2021-01-02-negotiation-a-quick-primer.md

 - Your recruiter doesn't care

-I attended a great talk on salary negotiations at Brooklyn JS.
-One excellent point the speaker made was that the recruiter is likely way less invested in this than you.
+I attended a [great talk](https://www.youtube.com/watch?v=m1XdasrstCc)[^2] on salary negotiations at Brooklyn JS.
+One excellent point the speaker, Matthew, made was that the recruiter is likely way less invested in this than you.
 They're not negotiating their money.
 To some extent they're rooting for you.
 Recruiting a person already costs in the tens of thousands.
 They're not going to blink at a few thousand more.

+[^2]: Not the exact same talk but the Brooklyn JS one isn't on YouTube

 Remember, this is their day job.
 A significant portion of their job is to negotiate.
 A recruiter getting offended at negotiation is like a